 Having served the maximum amount of time allowed under state law in the Michigan House of Representatives, in January of 2013, Jackson started a new chapter in her career of public service.
 She served as the Director of Outreach and Strategic Relations at the Michigan Department of Transportation Metro- Region office, where she helped launch the Southeast Michigan Regional Transit Authority.

-After nearly thirteen years in the public sector, in November of 2014 Representative Jackson transitioned to the private sector and currently serves as Director of Government Relations at the Detroit International Bridge Company.
-Working in the private sector has allowed Jackson to continue her work as an advocate for everyday people by leading efforts at DIBC and affiliated companies’ to hire Detroiters.
-Jackson is also proud to have lead efforts at DIBC that increased philanthropic giving to non-profit organizations that serve children, the elderly, the poor and middleclass- around Wayne County; including Forgotten Harvest, The Detroit Riverfront Conservancy, NAACP, Detroit Recovery Project, LASED, SER Metro, DAPCEP, Harvest Time Ministries, The Children’s Center, Mack Alive and many others.
+After nearly thirteen years in the public sector, in November of 2014 Representative Jackson transitioned to the private sector and currently serves as Director of State Government Relations at a fintech.
+Working in the private sector has allowed Jackson to continue her work as an advocate for everyday people by leading efforts to hire Detroiters.
+Jackson is also proud to have lead efforts in a private sector that increased philanthropic giving to non-profit organizations that serve children, the elderly, the poor and middle class across Metro Detroit; including Forgotten Harvest, The Detroit Riverfront Conservancy, NAACP, Detroit Recovery Project, LASED, SER Metro, DAPCEP, Harvest Time Ministries, The Children’s Center, Mack Alive and many others.